karangwaajika/student_grade/README.md

 # student_grade
-This is a mini student grade management system built using Node.js, Express JS, EJS, HTML and CSS.
+This is a mini student grade management system built using Node.js, Express, EJS, and MongoDB.